-Chefchaouen, Morocco’s famous blue city, also called the Blue Pearl, is a truly beautiful town with appropriately blue walls and majestic mountains overlooking the characterful town I wanted to visit for a very long time.
+Chefchaouen, Morocco, famous blue city, also called the Blue Pearl, is a lovely town with appropriately blue walls and majestic mountains overlooking the characterful town I have wanted to visit for a long time.
 A town as rich in history as it is beautiful, Chefchaaouen was established in 1471 when Moorish and Jewish people fled here to escape the Reconquista of Spain.

-Getting There.
-By Bus – This is the easiest and cheapest way to get there.
+By Bus – This is the easiest and cheapest way to get to Chefchaouen.
 Either Supertours or CTM will be able to take you straight to Chefchaouen and is well serviced by buses originating in Fes (4+ hr.; 75dh-100dh; 1 US$ = 9.xx dh) about 123 miles (198 km) and Tangier (3 hr.; 40dh-50dh) about 68 miles (110 km).
-Buses from Tangier will often pass through Tetouan, where there are also buses traveling directly to Chefchaouen (1 1/2 hr.; 20dh-35dh).
+In addition, buses from Tangier will often pass through Tetouan, where buses travel directly to Chefchaouen (1 1/2 hr.; 20dh-35dh).

-By Air – The closest airport is in Tetouan about 42 miles (68 km) north, only 1.5 hours driving distance from Chefchaouen.
-Another option is by taking a flight from Casablanca to Tangier then transfer to CTM bus.
+By Air – The closest airport is in Tetouan, about 42 miles (68 km) north, only 1.5 hours driving distance from Chefchaouen.
+Another option is to take a flight from Casablanca to Tangier and then transfer to the CTM bus.

 How To Get Around

-Chefchaouen is quite a small town so, tourists will spend most of their time wondering the streets inside the Medina on foot and get lost in the maze.
-Most likely the only time you will be needed a taxi when getting to one of the main entrances to the Medina El Makhzen or Bab El Ain from the bus station.
+Chefchaouen is quite a small town, so tourists will spend most of their time wandering the streets inside the Medina on foot and get lost in the maze.
+Most likely, the only time you will be needed a taxi is when getting to one of the main entrances to the Medina El Makhzen or Bab El Ain from the bus station.

 Best Time to Visit

-Best time to visit Chefchaouen is around spring between MMarch-May and autumn between September – November.
-In fact, year-round weather in Chefchaouen is relatively better than other parts of the country since it’s located in the mountains.
-The climate is good since it’s located in the mountains.
-In summer, people from the very hot part in Morocco will go on a vacation in this area because of the pleasant temperature.
+The best time to visit Chefchaouen is around spring, between March-May and autumn between September – November.
+Year-round weather in Chefchaouen is relatively better than in other parts of the country since it’s in the mountains.
+In addition, the climate is good since it’s in the mountains.
+In summer, people from the very hot part of Morocco will vacation in this area because of the pleasant temperature.

 Top Things To Do In Chefchaouen

 If you can get a chance to eat a meal at Aladdin and sit on their rooftop overlooking the entire blue city, you will not be disappointed.
-I had an amazing eggplant dish called Moroccan Zaalouk which is cooked eggplant with spiced tomatos.
-It is best to eat this delicious meal with pita bread or kesra bread.
+I had a fantastic eggplant dish called Moroccan Zaalouk, cooked with spiced tomatoes.
+Eating this delicious meal with pita bread or kesa bread is best.

 Watching the sunset from the hotel rooftop is pretty breathtaking.
-Have a cup of mint tea and enjoy the blue city from the top, it’s an absolutely beautiful scene of colorful sky, blue city, sunset, and mountains in the background
+So have a cup of mint tea and enjoy the blue city from the top; it’s a breathtaking scene of colorful sky, the blue city, sunset, and mountains in the background.

 Shopping inside the Medina

-The medina is filled with colorful shops and stores lined with textiles, handcrafts, clothing and food.
-If you aren’t good at haggling then Chef would be the place to be.
-Most shopowners are not aggressive and will leave you at peace while you peruse their store.
+The medina is filled with colorful shops and stores lined with textiles, handcrafts, clothing, and food.
+Chef would be the place to be if you aren’t good at haggling.
+Most shop owners are not aggressive and will leave you at peace while you peruse their store.

-On the way to the grand mosque, there are many restaurants on both side of the street.
+On the way to the grand mosque, there are many restaurants on both sides of the street.

 Get a henna tattoo from a local

-These spas will have your scrubbed from head to toe and make you feel like a brand new person.
-They spas usually will charge 100-200 Dirhams depending on the services you request.
+These spas will scrub you from head to toe and make you feel like a new person.
+The spas usually will charge 100-200 Dirhams depending on the services you request.

 Visit the Grand Mosque